Telios-org/nebula/README.md

   },
   checkNetworkStatus: true | false // Listen for when the drive's network status changes
-  fulltextSearch: true | false // support full text search indexes }
+  fulltextSearch: true | false // support full text search indexes
+  blind: true // Initialize drive as a blind seeder.
+For example when you're seeding another encrypted drive and you don't have the encryption key
+}
 ```